lgnbhl/BFS/README.md

 In case the `url_px` link to download the PC-Axis file is broken, you can have a look at its related BFS webpage using the `url` link.
+Sometimes the PC-Axis file of the dataset doesn’t exists.
+You should then use the “STAT-TAB - interactive table” service provided by BFS to download manually the dataset.

 ``` r
 browseURL(meta_en_edu$url[3])